Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-37-grounded.md

 It sure drove differently.
 His first few yards of reversing were jerky and violent as he got used to the power curve and aimed them down the farm track.
 Farmer Joe jogged up the track to wish them well, invite them back for a visit on their return trip…

-“And I’ll have *lots* of work to do, if you’re willing!”
+"And I’ll have *lots* of work to do, if you’re willing!"

 Adam grinned in reply, settled himself in comfortably, and psyched himself up for the trip.

-“Y’guys ready?” he asked.
-“Marty gets first song!”
+"Y’guys ready?" he asked.
+"Marty gets first song!"

 Marty already had her phone out and synched up to the truck’s Bluetooth, but she didn’t start the music just yet.

-“Aren’t you boys forgetting something?” she asked.
+"Aren’t you boys forgetting something?" she asked.

 Adam turned around.
 She grinned at him from behind a pair of chrome-framed pilot’s sunglasses.

-“Shit, yeah,” he agreed, and plucked his pair from where he’d hung them on his shirt’s neck seam.
+"Shit, yeah," he agreed, and plucked his pair from where he’d hung them on his shirt’s neck seam.
 Baseball chuckled and fished his pair out of his pocket, and Adam looked back to Marty for approval.
-“Better?”
+"Better?"

-*”Much* better,” she agreed, and started the music
+*"Much* better," she agreed, and started the music

 The Beef Brothers exchanged a high five, waved farewell to Farmer Joe-Bob-Jim Whatever, and Adam set about putting a lot of road between them and Scotch Creek.